asifabdulkadar/asifabdulkadar/README.md

-# 💫 About Me:
+# 💫 About Me:👋 Hello, I'm Asif Abdul Kadar Abuthagir
+ LinkedIn   LeetCode
-👋 Hello, I'm Asif Abdul Kadar Abuthagir LinkedIn   LeetCode 🎓 About Me I’m currently pursuing a B.Tech in Artificial Intelligence and Data Science at Dr. Mahalingam College of Engineering and Technology.
+🎓 About Me I’m currently pursuing a B.Tech in Artificial Intelligence and Data Science at Dr. Mahalingam College of Engineering and Technology.
 I'm deeply passionate about Data Science, Machine Learning, and AI-driven solutions.

 ## 🌐 Socials: